drgerg/mmc4w/README.md

 - The title of the song and the artist's name are shown in the text area.
 - The Windows titlebar is gone.

 The **Mode** button toggles the titlebar.
-While it's active, you can reposition the windows.
-Clicking **'Mode'** again saves positions.
+While it's active, you can resize and reposition the windows.
+Clicking **'Mode'** again saves positions and sizes.

 The text area is active, switching every three seconds between song title - artist name and a line about the status of things as seen here: